bengreatrix/cops_and_robbers_project/README_template.md

 ### Game Mode 1

-We'll need ## (#) terminal windows
+We'll need four (4) terminal tabs across two (2) terminal window

-1. Launch the course
+1. Open up a terminal and launch the course.
     ```
     cd ~catkin_ws/src/brandon_and_ben/scripts
-    roslaunch brandon_and_ben $$$$$$$
+    roslaunch brandon_and_ben Mode_1_Area.launch
     ```

+2. As you will notice later, the camera feed from the Robber is quite glitchy.
+It is nice to have the third person view from gazebo for reference.
+Go full screen on gazebo and position the area so that it is in the lower right corner of your screen, as shown below.

+*insert image*

-2. In a new terminal, launch the controls for the Robber
+3. In the same terminal, open up a new tab and launch the Robber controls.
     ```
-    cd ~/catkin_ws/src/brandon_and_ben/scripts
-    roslaunch brandon_and_ben keyboard_teleop.launch
+    rosrun brandon_and_ben Robber_Controls.py
     ```

+*Note: that the Copbot has been given a maximum linear speed of 1 m/s and maximum angular rotation of .3 rads/s.
+Adjust the speed of your Robber accordingly if you want to give the Copbot a fair shot... or don't... doesn't matter either way.*

-3. In a new terminal, launch the robber.py script
+4. In a new terminal, launch the Robber script.
     ```
-    cd ~/catkin_ws/src/brandon_and_ben/scripts
-    rosrun brandon_and_ben robber.py
+    rosrun brandon_and_ben Mode_1_Robber.py
     ```

-For a more realistic experience, it is reccomended that you go full screen on the ### window and play the game from the first person perspective of the robber.
-Do keep the robber.py terminal in view though so you know when you have got the gold.
+    You will see that a window appears, this is the camera feed from the Robber.
+If you feel confident, you can minimize gazebo and try to get away with the gold using only the view from the camera.

+5. Take a moment to position your terminals appropriately.
+One good arangement is shown below

+*insert image*

-4. In a new terminal, launch the copbot.py script
+6. In the same terminal, open up a new tab and launch the Copbot.

+*Note: The Copbot waits for no one and will begin patrolling as soon as the script is launch.
+Be ready to navigate back to your Robber control window as soon as you launch the Copbot.*
     ```
-    cd ~catkin_ws/src/brandon_and_ben/scripts
-    rosrun brandon_and_ben copbot.py
+    rosrun brandon_and_ben Mode_1_Copbot.py
     ```

-Navigate back to the controls terminal so that your keystrokes are recorded.
-You can stay inside the terminal while it is minimized to allow for a better view of the ### window and robber.py terminal.

-5. Play the game and have fun!
+7. Navigate to your Robber control window and try and steal the gold.
+Good Luck!

 ### Game Mode 2

 We'll need ## (#) terminal windows

 ## Measures of Success